GIScience/gis-training-resource-center/content/Modul_2/en_qgis_geodata_concept.md

 ## The layer concept

-GIS-software helps us visualise geographic data.
+GIS software helps us visualise geographic data.
 It does so by displaying the geometries or raster cells on a 2D canvas.
 However, when creating a map, we are using multiple datasets at once.
 Every type of geographic data, such as raster data, polygons, points, or lines, is usually stored inside a __layer__.
 Each layer consists of geographic objects of the same type (line, polygon, raster, ...).
-GIS-software displays these layers on top of each other and lets you rearrange the order of these layer, in order to create insightful maps. [^1]
+GIS software displays these layers on top of each other and lets you rearrange the order of these layer, in order to create insightful maps. [^1]

 [^1]: https://cartong.pages.gitlab.cartong.org/learning-corner/en/3_key_gis_concepts/3_3_key_concepts/3_3_1_layers